-Configuration involves working simultaneously within the Bitwarden Web Vault and the JumpCloud Portal.
-As you proceed, we recommend having both readily available and completing steps in the order they're documented.
+Configuration involves working simultaneously within the Bitwarden web vault and the JumpCloud Portal.
+As you proceed, we recommend having both readily available and completing steps in the order they are documented.

 Already an SSO expert?
 Skip the instructions in this article and download screenshots of sample configurations to compare against your own.

 Navigate to your organization's Manage → Single Sign-On screen: